Cultivation of the Carrot - domestic

 More answers here.

 The carrot is a cool climate crop and can be sown early in the Spring in temperate climates, or in the autumn or winter in sub-tropical areas.
 The carrot plant is biennial, that is one which completes its life cycle in two years.
-It stores in the first year what it is going to use in its second to produce seed.
+It normally stores in the first year what it is going to use in its second to produce seed.
 We interrupt its life cycle by gobbling it up in the first year before it has time to reach maturity.
 In the first year the plant produces the fleshy orange tap root which is eaten.
 If left in the ground the plant will flower the following spring.
 Read more about how carrots flower and produce seed here.
 Read more about hybrid seeds here.
+Carrots can "bolt" producing flower stalks and flowers in the first year if the growing conditions are not adequate.

 Watch the very informative video from Heritage Seed Library (part of Garden Organic) on how to collect carrot seeds.
 Here.
 (YouTube video)